Rakeshkumar-7/cephalogram-landmarks-detection/README.md

 ### Referred papers

-All of the referred papers can be found in the reference.txt file
+All of the referred papers can be found [here](https://drive.google.com/drive/folders/12PASfQ3OOASef5D28ket3ESV918OGmD8?usp=sharing)

+- All the papers referred in our project report is listed in the parent folder with their file name being the same as their reference number in the report.
+I.e. 12.pdf for the reference [12]
+- Additionally, there is another folder named "All papers" inside the above folder.
+This folder contains the papers that we referred to while doing the literature survey for the project at the beginning (which we submitted as DA-1)

 ### Steps to run